kayomarz/ml-select/README.md

 # ML-Select

-This is an HTML widget like...

-HTML `<select>` *+* auto complete
+This is an HTML widget like an HTML `<select>` *+* auto complete

+The steps taken to develop this widget are below.
+This was done to try and explain the thought process instead of just providing the code.

+# ReasonML and ReScript

-Not meant to be a libary, this is an exercise in exploring the *OCaml* based *ReasonML* and *ReScript* for frontend web development.
+The purpose of making this widget is to explore the **OCaml** based **ReasonML** and **ReScript** for frontend web development.

+Hence this is not a production ready library.

 We won't discuss OCaml and its advantages but focus on exploring the ecosystem and building the widget.

-# ReasonML and ReScript

 We start out knowing nothing about ReasonML or ReScript.

 ## Choosing between ReScript & ReasonML

-ReScript promotes its own Syntax, veering towards JavaScript.
-I would prefer to stay closer to OCaml but ReScript has gained a lot of traction.
+As ReScript seems to have its own syntax deviating from OCaml, it might be better to use ReasonML which deviates less and stays closer to OCaml.
+However ReScript has gained a lot of traction.
 Because of tooling support it might be easier for a newbie to start with ReScript and later try ReasonML to remain closer to OCaml.

 ResonML seems to be loosing traction for frontend web development.
 I got this impression after spending a while surveying the ecosystem and maybe its not